 Articles tagged with: Carfilzomib

-Results from a Phase 1b clinical trial indicate that Kyprolis in combination with Revlimid and low-dose dexamethasone is effective and safe for relapsed multiple myeloma patients.
+Results from a recent Phase 2 trial indicate that the combination of Kyprolis, Revlimid, and dexamethasone is effective in relapsed multiple myeloma patients.

 Specifically, the results show that 77 percent of patients responded to the treatment.
 The investigators point out the responses seen in the trial were rapid (median time to response was one month) and robust (median duration of response was 22 months).

 According to the investigators, the results are particularly encouraging because one-quarter of the patients were refractory (resistant) to Velcade (bortezomib) and almost half were …